tytydraco/yessleep/out/Im_a_Private_Investigator_in_New_Orleans_I_Discovered_a_Secret_in_My_Own_Family_That_Made_Me_Decide_to_Quit_Final.md

 The Void Whisperer, its core destabilized by our actions, becomes a maelstrom of chaos.
 The vortex below our feet turns violently unstable, erupting with streams of plasma that scythe through the bulkheads like they're made of [paper](https://www.reddit.com/r/PageTurner627Horror/comments/14kagjn/i_found_a_time_capsule_with_a_letter_inside_that/).
 The raw energy cuts a swath of destruction through the chamber, disintegrating cultists caught in its wrathful path.

 Reine and I scramble to our feet, staggering under the ship's convulsions.
-The Nightingale is coming apart around us, its structure unable to contain the unleashed fury of the Whisperer.
-The screams of the cultists mix with the groaning of tortured metal, a symphony of destruction that heralds the end of Xuan's mad dream.
+As we race across the ship, the Nightingale is coming apart around us.
+The screams of the cultists mix with the groaning of tortured metal.

-As we race across the ship, the Nightingale shudders and groans as if in its death throes.

 Turning a corner, we see Lockhart, her body huddled in a corner, her eyes are wide with fear.
 Looming over her is Xuan, his face contorted with a murderous rage, the dark patterns on his skin pulsating with a sinister energy.